Slow download speed

 Your issues might as well be caused by routing issues so better test with multiple different speed test websites.

-In the case of routing issues, using a VPN may even improve your download speed so you may try again using a VPN.
+In the case of routing issues, using a VPN can improve your download speed so give it a try.

 - Does the service you want to download from have server/speed issues?